 NC Medicaid plans to further use this funding to increase Home Health services.
 Home Health will be expanded beyond the current criteria to include persons who are transitioning from institutions to the community and who have three or more chronic conditions of any type.
 This effort will enable more people to receive services to better manage their conditions and improve their quality of life.
-Specialized therapies will be expanded for people transferring to the community from institutional care for the first year.
-Specialized therapies will help ease the transition out of institutional care and improve continuity of care for sustained health.
 This improvement to Home Health will be sustained after the enhanced FMAP period ends by requesting recurring state funding for these services through our annual budget process.